 Benigne erostate hyperplasia

 Hyperplasia of the prostate gland is a common phenomenon in elderly men.
 Prostate hyperplasia is a benign proliferative disorder which causes continence problems such as hesitancy, intermittent voiding, a diminished stream, incomplete emptying, and postvoid leakage, and repeated urinary tract infections.
-When the prostate becomes so large that the urethra is blocked completely, urine retention will
+When the prostate becomes so large that the urethra is blocked completely, urine retention will occur.

 Pharmacological treatment of prostate hyperplasia is aimed at diminishing the size of the prostate and/or decrease sphincter tone with α1-antagonists.
 Indications for surgery are urine retention, repeated infections and a lack of response after drug treatment.
 Large prostates are not automatically surgically removed and small prostates sometimes need surgery.